Are you looking for things to do in Akumal, Mexico?

-With its close proximity to the beaches and restaurants, Akumal Jungle Hotel offers a superior option for those wishing to get from the town.
+With its close proximity to beaches and restaurants, Akumal Jungle Hotel offers a great option for those wishing to escape the town.

 I suggest you take a look at this list of hostels for more places to stay in Akumal if you have a set of preferences in mind for hotels.

 Getting From Cancun to Akumal

 Getting to Akumal from Playa del Carmen or Cancun is relatively easy!
 All you have to do is get to the nearest Ado bus station and head to Tulum.